dianping/cat/lib/cpp/docs/api.md

 void logMetricForDuration(const string& key, unsigned long ms);
 ```

-Like `logMetricForCount`, the values reported in one second will be aggregated, the only difference is we reported `averaged` value instead of `summarized` value.
+Like `logMetricForCount`, the metrics reported in the same second will be aggregated, the only difference is `averaged` value is used instead of `summarized` value.